 If you require course adaptations or accommodations because of a documented disability, if you have emergency information to share with me, or if you need particular arrangements in the case of the building being evacuated, please make an appointment with me as soon as possible.
-You should get this information to me during the first two days of class so that I can attend to your accommodations.
+You should get this information to me during the first two days of class so that I can insure that you receive your accommodations.